New Estimates on the bounds of Brunel's operator: Abstract

 \section{Abstract}

-We study the coefficients of the Taylor series expansion of powers of the function $\psi(x)=\frac{1-\sqrt{1-x}}{x}$, where Brunel's operator $A$ is defined as $\psi(T)$.
-The operator $A$ was shown to map positive mean-bounded (and power-bounded) operators to positive power-bounded operators.
-We provide specific details of results announced by A. Brunel and R. Emilion in \cite{Brunel}.
-In particular, we sharpen an estimate to prove that $\sup_{n\in\mathbb{N}} \|n(A^n-A^{n+1})\| < \infty$.
-We also provide a proof of the claim that $A$ maps mean-bounded operators to power-bounded operators.
-Additionally, we prove several new estimates regarding the Taylor series coefficients of $\psi^n$ for $n\in\mathbb{N}$, and derive a closed-form expression for a related summation.
+We study the coefficients of the Taylor series expansion of powers of the function $\psi(x)=\frac{1-\sqrt{1-x}}{x}$, where the Brunel operator $A\equiv A(T)$ is defined as $\psi(T)$ for any mean-bounded $T$.
+We prove several new precise estimates regarding the Taylor coefficients of $\psi^n$ for $n\in\mathbb{N}$.
+We apply these estimates to give an elementary proof that for any mean-bounded, not necessarily positive operator $T$ on a Banach space $X$, the Brunel operator $A(T):X\to X$ is power-bounded and satisfies $\sup_{n\in\mathbb{N}} \|n(A^n-A^{n+1})\| < \infty$ (equivalently, $A(T)$ is a Ritt operator).
+Along the way we provide specific details of results announced by A. Brunel and R. Emilion in \cite{Brunel}.